everypolitician/scraped/README.md

 ## Custom strategies

-If for some reason you can't scrape a site using one of the build in strategies then you can provide your own strategy.
+If for some reason you can't scrape a site using one of the built in strategies then you can provide your own strategy.

 A strategy is an object that responds to a `get` method and returns a